Ruby Lynn Reyner: Theatre

 She remained with the Playhouse for many years starring in Heaven Grand in Amber Orbit by Jackie Curtis, Sissy by Seth Allan, and La Bohemia written and directed by John Vacarro.
 She won the Drama Desk Award for outstanding performance in La Bohemia and received good notices for her Broadway role of Mary, Queen of Scots in Paul Foster's Elizabeth I.

 Reyner and her co-writer Gordon Bressac created and produced several musical variety shows at Crystal Fields Theater for the New City, including Voidville 1 and Vandals of 1981.
 In addition, she made appearances in other shows like Jimmy Camecia's Hot Peaches.
 During the 1990s, she wrote, directed and starred in Singing' in the Islands and Christmas in the Islands.

-Reyner continues to write, direct and perform in the show Singin' in the ER, a satirical play about her own hospital experiences, produced at the Theater for the New City during Fall 2019.
+Reyner continued to write, direct and perform in the show Singin' in the ER, a satirical play about her own hospital experiences, produced at the Theater for the New City during Fall 2019.

 Music

 Reyner sang in many Playhouse productions and formed a band with her collaborating musical artists Ruby and the Rednecks.
 She wrote satirical songs, many from the Playhouse, with her partner and collaborator John Madera and debuted at the Mercer Arts Center where she opened for The New York Dolls and thus became part of the glam rock movement and punk rock scene at Max's Kansas City and CBGB's.

 Ruby has performed with the Rednecks since the 1970s.
 About her performance when singing her song "Beat Me Daddy", Village Voice wrote "Ruby threw out an oversized Teddy Bear, shrieked, stomped on the bear, kicked it, clawed at the audience while her claque (from Interview magazine I was told) roared back their delight.
-Meanwhile Michael Goldstein of the Soho Weekly News was telling Tina Weymouth, Trixie A. Balm and myself that Ruby was going to make it big because she has what it takes."
+Meanwhile Michael Goldstein of the SoHo Weekly News was telling Tina Weymouth, Trixie A. Balm and myself that Ruby was going to make it big because she has what it takes."

-She has produced two albums for Ruby and the Rednecks: From the Wrong Side of Town produced with Peter Crowley and Live Again! at CBGB's a live album, narrated by Jayne County.
+She produced two albums for Ruby and the Rednecks: From the Wrong Side of Town produced with Peter Crowley and Live Again! at CBGB's a live album, narrated by Jayne County.

 Film

-Ruby starred in Heaven Wants Out in 1970.
+Reyner starred in Heaven Wants Out in 1970.
 It features Holly Woodlawn, Mary Woronov, Ondine and the photographer Francesco Scavullo.

 Heaven Wants Out remained on the shelf incomplete until the 2000s when the film's history was told by the documentary Finishing Heaven, appearing on HBO in 2008.

 Reyner also had the lead role in 1971's About Me: A Musical by Robert Frank.
 Other appearances include Beautiful Darling and Generation Um.

+Death

+Reyner died in New York City on March 10, 2024, at the age of 76.